-MVD continues to improve its processes as follows:
+MVD continues to improve its processes with the objective of meeting MVD's business plan target of an average wait-time of 15 minutes in state-owned offices..

-- The target in MVD's FY13 business plan for average wait time in state-owned offices is 15 minutes. - The reduction in wait times over the second quarter relates mainly to MVD tracking the five worst field office wait times by week, and prioritizing those offices for assistance. - The Division will release online driver's license renewal on 1/23/13, which could potentially pull about 200,000 transactions per year out of MVD field offices. - Reduce our vacancy rate from 19% to 6.5%, and MVD is actively moving forward on this initiative. - CORE (Customer Outcome Re-Engineering) is slated for rollout to other MVD field offices.
-MVD will be rolling out DMS (Document Management System) in the 3rd quarter.
-By allowing real time scanning of customer documents at the agent's work station, DMS will reduce or eliminate the need to leave the work station to make copies.
+- MVD tracks the office wait times by week and prioritizes the five worst for assistance. - The Division has released and is now (July 2013) actively promoting online driver's license renewal, which could potentially pull 200,000 transactions per year out of MVD field offices, further improving wait times. - Reduce our vacancy rate from 12% to 6.5%.
+MVD is actively moving forward on this initiative. - CORE (Customer Outcome Re-Engineering) is slated for rollout to other MVD field offices.
+MVD rolled out DMS (Document Management System) in the 3rd quarter.
+By allowing real time scanning of customer documents at the agent's workstation, DMS will reduce or eliminate the need to leave the work station to make copies. - MVD has now upgraded its customer flow software to Q-matic Orchestra.
+This new product implementation will allow MVD to be more consistent in monitoring its operations and customer flows across the state.